 - Discuss the events you would like to do with members of the club, your Faculty Advisor, and staff of the Office of Student Activities.

-- For each event, prepare a short summary.
-Include in this summary:
+- For each event, prepare a short summary including:

-- Additional rehearsal and prep days if required
+- any additional rehearsal and prep days (if required),

-- List of purchases (For example supplies, decorations, and crowns)
+- list of purchases (i.e., supplies, decorations, and crowns),

 After planning your event, complete the following steps:

-- Complete a Room Reservation Form must be completed as soon as the club has decided upon a date and venue.
+- Complete a Room Reservation Form as soon as the club has decided upon a date and venue.

 - Complete a Request for Sponsored Event Form as soon as the space you desire is officially booked.

-- Complete a Buildings and Grounds form with details of the set up.
+- Complete a Buildings and Grounds Form with set up details.
 Attach a diagram of the desired layout.
 Buildings and Grounds requests must be submitted a least four (4) business days before an event.

 - Complete a Printing Requisition Form to print flyers for events at least three weeks before the event.